16 On-Page SEO Examples That Will Rock Your World!

 What do I mean?

-I mean that you usually do image SEO for the entire post on one image only.
+You usually do image SEO for the entire post on one image only.

 On your main hero image.